oddnetworks/oddcast/README.md

 Quick Start
 -----------
-Oddcast supports 3 kinds of messages: **Broadcast**, **Command**, and **Request**.
+Oddcast supports 3 kinds of messages: **Events**, **Command**, and **Request**.
 To use them you create a channel for the one you want, and give it a transport which supports the channel type under the covers.

-### Broadcast Channel
+### Events Channel
-A Broadcast Channel broadcasts events throughout the system to anyone who might be listening.
+An Events Channel broadcasts events throughout the system to anyone who might be listening.
 This is the typical event system we've seen in JavaScript applications for many years.

 ```js
 var oddcast = require('oddcast');